 Everyone deserves a community they can rely on.

 With your help, HIPS provides that.
 With your continued support, we can keep doing it.

 You can also easily set up a Pink Membership recurring donation here and support our work throughout the year.Donate

-Your monthly donation mean that HIPS can stay relevant and responsive to community needs!!
+Your monthly donation means that HIPS can stay relevant and responsive to community needs!

-Last year HIPS pink donors helped support new employment opportunities at HIPS for current and former sex workers, supported learning opportunities for our clients, and so much more.
+Last year HIPS' Pink Members helped create new employment opportunities at HIPS for current and former sex workers, supported learning opportunities for our thousands of community members, and so much more.

-A donation of $10 per month or more automatically enrolls you as a HIPS Pink Membership, and have access to our pink member newsletter, special events and access to special swag and discounts.
-Welcome to the family!
+A donation of $10 per month or more automatically enrolls you as a HIPS' Pink Member, and you will have access to our Pink Member newsletter, special events, and access to special swag and discounts.